vwxyzjn/cleanrl/README.md

 https://app.wandb.ai/cleanrl/cleanrl.benchmark/runs/2jrqfugg/code?workspace=user-costa-huang) tab of a run))
 * the exact commands to reproduce it (check it at the [Overview](https://app.wandb.ai/cleanrl/cleanrl.benchmark/runs/2jrqfugg/overview?workspace=user-costa-huang) tab of a run.
 Public access is blocked by https://github.com/wandb/client/issues/1177).

+Our implmentation performs competitively against published results.
 See the table below for the performance of selected algorithms and environments

 | gym_id                      | c51_atari_visual   | dqn_atari_visual   | ppo_atari_visual   |
 |:----------------------------|:-------------------|:-------------------|:-------------------|